charig/OutOfSSAPresentation/Sections/OutOfSSAGenCodeQuality.md

 ---

-## First Definition
+## Interference I

-Two variables interfere if one is live at a definition point of the other and this definition is not a copy between the two variables.
+Two variables interfere if
+1. one is live at a definition point of the other, and
+2. this definition is not a copy between the two variables

 ---